History

 The History curriculum enables students to develop an array of employability skills including analysis, verbal and written communication, problem-solving and independent research.
 Staff within the department embed opportunities within their lessons to discuss the jobs and/or employability skills linked to History.

-Mrs James - Subject Leader
+Miss Collins – Subject Leader

 Mr Murray - Teacher of History